DoctorSlimm/DoctorSlimm/README.md

 Lukas, doctorslimm, or huckleberry

 - londoner based in sf
-- i consider myself an artist and hacker optimizing for velocity + strategy
+- i consider myself an artist and hacker

 Working on multimedia contextual ad generation and ssp infra at kontext.so and monetano.com.